 Debt includes loans from family and friends, bank loans and overdrafts, government loans, mortgages, and leasing.

-Providers of loan finance for financing a new business usually require security for the debt, such as a mortgage on a property or personal guarantees, and will impose performance related criteria, called covenants, for the loan to be maintained.
+Providers of loan finance for financing a new business usually require security for the debt, such as a mortgage on a property or personal guarantees.
+In addition they will impose performance related criteria, called covenants to continue to provide the loan.

 The cost of debt finance is the interest and fees payable to the lender based on the amount of money borrowed and the duration of the loan.
-The interest payments can normally be charged as an expense and therefore reduce the tax liabilities of the business.
+The interest payments are normally an expense of the business and therefore reduce its tax liabilities.

 Lenders want to know that they will get their money back, the projections need to show: